 Like all good invaders, they assimilated themselves into the culture, introducing apples to the Brits for the first time in 43 AD.

 To the Romans, apple trees represented the Goddess of fruit and plenty, Pomona.
 And to the Celts, when cut open, apple seeds form a pentagram – a Celtic symbol of fertility.
 With this link, the Romans saw a way to integrate into the festival.

-And so, bobbing for apples was born.
+And so, bobbing for apples became a Halloween tradition.

 During Samhain, young unmarried people (usually female) would ‘bob’, and the first person to chomp down was favoured by fate and would be the next person permitted to marry.

 6. The History of Carving Pumpkins… or Turnips

 Pumpkins are native to North America and Mexico, but carving has been part of the history of halloween for at least a few centuries.
 So, for hundreds of years, the rest of the world celebrated using other root vegetables for jack-o’-lanterns, most prominently and unsettlingly… turnips.

 But where did the idea of carving faces into veg come from?

 Well, most believe that the custom began in Ireland, although the Welsh also used lights in hollowed out vegetables as part of their version of Samhain – Nos Calan Gaeaf.